 Born in Europe, the university did not mature in America until the late nineteenth century.
 Once its heirs proliferated from coast to coast, their national role expanded greatly during World War II and the Cold War.
 Axtell links the legacies of European universities and Tudor-Stuart Oxbridge to nine colonial and hundreds of pre–Civil War colleges, and delves into how U.S. universities were shaped by Americans who studied in German universities and adapted their discoveries to domestic conditions and goals.
 The graduate school, the PhD, and the research imperative became and remain the hallmarks of the American university system and higher education institutions around the globe.

 A rich exploration of the historical lineage of today's research universities, Wisdom's Workshop explains the reasons for their ascendancy in America and their continued international preeminence.

-James Axtell is the Kenan Professor of Humanities Emeritus at the College of William and Mary.
+First published in 2016.James Axtell is the Kenan Professor of Humanities Emeritus at the College of William and Mary.
 His many books include The Pleasures of Academe, The Educational Legacy of Woodrow Wilson, and The Making of Princeton University (Princeton).
 Axtell was elected to the American Academy of Arts and Sciences in 2004.